Alejogb1/job-board/blog-data/why-cant-content-within-rails-dev-tags-be-displayed.md

 id: "why-cant-content-within-rails-dev-tags-be-displayed"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I remember vividly back in my early days with rails – probably around version 3.2 – I spent a frustrating evening chasing down a similar issue, completely perplexed as to why these `<% dev %>` blocks weren’t showing up.
 It turned out to be a fairly straightforward, albeit easily missed, aspect of Rails’ environment configuration and template processing.

 The reason content within Rails' `<% dev %>` tags doesn't render in most common development scenarios boils down to how Rails handles conditional rendering and its default template engine settings.
 Essentially, the `<% dev %>` tag, or the equivalent `<% development %>` tag, is a *conditional block*.
 Its purpose is to execute the enclosed code (and render its resulting output) *only when the application is running in the development environment*.
 This mechanism is not intended for arbitrary content display, but rather for running development-specific code or rendering development-specific data.